tiansiyuan/MaoNier/README.md

 # MaoNier
-A social software based on LBS, which likes momo and yikyak.
+A ios social software based on LBS, which likes momo and yikyak.